 As one judge is in the middle of skimming an essay, he looks up and throws it into the trash, along with the rest of the scholarship application materials.
 When the scholarship rules say to write an essay in 650 words or less, they mean it.

 Another is reading through an application and has to stop and wipe the ink smudges off so that he can make out the student’s information.
 He tries for a split second, shrugs, and then throws the whole scholarship application and all the materials into the trashcan.
-Now are you starting to get the picture?

-The judge reads through the application and his eyes light up.
-It is very obvious that this student took the time and care to show the judges how badly he wants to win the scholarship.
-His whole application is a joy to read.
+The judge reads through the application, and his eyes light up.
+It is very obvious that this student took the time and care to show the judges how badly he wanted to win the scholarship.
+The whole application is a joy to read.